 The length of time that the process takes from your application to receiving the funds will depend on your circumstances and the lender you have chosen.
 It could vary from 2 to 20 days, or in some cases a few weeks.

 Yes, it is possible to get a secured loan even if you have bad credit.
 If you have bad credit, you may be more likely to be approved for a secured loan than an unsecured loan because it reduces the risk to the lender.
-If you default on an unsecured loan the lender has no security so it is more difficult for them to recover the money they are owed.
+If you default on an unsecured loan, the lender has no security, so it is more difficult for them to recover the money they are owed.
 However, the interest rates you will be charged if you are approved for a secured loan may be higher than those charged to someone with a good credit rating.
-Not all lenders will consider you for a secured loan if you have a bad credit rating but we work with a very large panel and we will be able to match your need with a lender.
+Not all lenders will consider you for a secured loan if you have a bad credit rating, but having a good credit score reassures lenders that you're likely to pay them back.
+We work with a very large panel of lenders who may be willing to offer you a secured loan even with bad credit.

 Yes, you can pay back your loan earlier than the scheduled repayment date.
 You may be charged an early repayment fee but this will be lower than the remaining interest on the loan, meaning that the total cost to you of the loan will be lower if you repay it early.